tscott0/himago/README.md

 ## TODO
 * ~~Restructure into library + command line tool~~
+* Handling of "No Image" images
+  * 14:40 often has these or times in the near future.
+Attempt rolling back 10mins at a time.
+* Use the current time to nearest 10m (currently only to nearest hour)
+* 404 should fail but be handled better
 * Remove globals
 * Support for JPEG output
 * Custom output file name
 * Option to save intermediate images
-* Handling of "No Image" images (14:40 often has these)
-* Use the current time to nearest 10m
-* If using current time and get a 404, roll back 10mins and try again (max rollbacks?)
 * Comments
-* Remove globals
 * Reorder types, functions, vars
 * Unit tests
   * readImage to test drawing with local files